 Modeling, Simulation & Analysis

-At SC Solutions we primarily develop physics-based dynamic models.
-Our models typically consist of systems of non-linear Ordinary Differential Equations (ODE’s) that approximately describe the underlying physics of the time-varying system.
+Our models typically consist of systems of non-linear Ordinary Differential Equations (ODE’s) that describe the underlying physics of the dynamic (time-varying) system to a good approximation.
 These models range from a few dozen ODE’s to large systems with thousands of ODE’s.
-Invariably there will be uncertain aspects of the problem, ranging from uncertain material properties to uncertain physics.
-We typically incorporate physically meaningful adjustable parameters into the model that allow these uncertainties to be reduced by comparing the model to experimental results (validation).
+Invariably there will be uncertain aspects of the problem, ranging from uncertainty in material properties to uncertainties in the modeled physics of the problem.
+We typically incorporate physically meaningful adjustable parameters in the model.
+Adjusting these parameters by comparing simulation results to experimental data (model calibration) helps account for many of these uncertainties.

 What types of physics are encapsulated in these models?

 Typically, our models encompass heat, flow and species transport, chemical kinetics, and solid mechanics.
-These are key phenomena in many manufacturing processes for semiconductor and advanced materials.
-We also develop models in cross-disciplinary areas such as electromagnetics, electrochemical processes, optics, and multi-scale phenomena.
-Some specific applications include hot and cold wall furnaces, thermal stress and deformation, Chemical Vapor Deposition (CVD), Chemical Mechanical Polishing (CMP), Physical Vapor Deposition (PVD), electroplating / electropolishing, and RF inductive heating.
+These are key phenomena in many manufacturing processes, including those for semiconductors and other advanced materials.
+We also develop models in cross-disciplinary areas such as electromagnetics and optics.
+Some specific applications include modeling of hot-wall and cold-wall furnaces, thermal stress and deformation, Chemical Vapor Deposition (CVD), Chemical Mechanical Planarization (CMP), Physical Vapor Deposition (PVD), and RF inductive heating.

 What tools are used to develop such models?

 Some of our models are implemented using commercial tools, while others are developed using SC Solutions’ proprietary in-house modeling software.
-We are a certified consultant for COMSOL, a popular finite-element software package, and also a Matlab Partner.
+Our primary tools for developing high-fidelity (high-order) models are:

 How would modeling be useful to me?